 UPDATED 4K ULTRA HD REVIEW / HDR FRAME SHOTS

-The tale takes place during the turbulent 1970s, as a team of U.S. Army helicopters approach Kong standing 100-feet tall, three-times larger than previous movie creations.
+The tale takes place during the turbulent 1970s, as a team of U.S. Army helicopters approaches Kong standing 100 feet tall, three times larger than previous movie creations.

 “KONG: SKULL ISLAND”

 4K Ultra HD, 3D Blu-ray, Digital copy; 2017; PG-13 for intense sequences of sci-fi violence and action, and for brief strong language; streaming via Amazon Video (4K), Apple (4K), Movies Anywhere (4K), Vudu (4K) YouTube (4K)

 WHEN THE producers first approached director Jordan Vogt-Roberts with the idea of creating another remake of King Kong, his first reaction was a resounding – WHY?

 With only one movie under his belt – "Kings of Summer" – he felt the 1933 classic, with Willis O'Brien's stop-action animation, was a defining moment in cinema history.
 He also admired Peter Jackson's 2005 beauty-and-beast reboot created mostly with CGI and green screens on a New Zealand soundstage, according to the "Creating a King" featurette.